saulm314/TwitchChatOffset/README.md

 For example, if you had a JSON Twitch chat file from a VOD that was 3.5 hours long, but you only wanted the chat from the 1-3 hour marks, then this tool will help you take out all the messages from the first hour and all the messages from the last half hour, and then set the 1 hour mark as the "zero" mark for the remaining messages.
 For example, if there was a message at the 1:00:31 mark, then TwitchChatOffset will convert the time of that message to 0:00:31.

+This tool also provides some other features, such as formatting the output JSON file into indented form or converting the Twitch chat into a human-readable text file.
+More similar features may be added in the future as these are quite trivial to add.

 This tool works on Windows only.
 It may work on other operating systems too, but will likely require installing external software.
 Look up how to run a .NET executable on your operating system.

 # Usage